 You cannot hire a retainer (extra inventory management).

 You cannot create parties or linkshells (chat groups) but you can be invited to them.

 You cannot be in a Free Company (player guild).

 I HIGHLY recommend downloading the free trial.
 Despite the restrictions it will still introduce you to the overall feel of the game, including main story duties (solo combat), dungeons and trials (matchmade co-operative combat), gathering, and crafting.
-You’ll also get tons of flavourful stories in the class quests, which each have a complete story arc even before level 35.
+You’ll also get tons of flavourful stories in the class quests and job quests, which each have a complete story arc of their own.

 If you really want to squeeze all the value out of it, you can level all of the jobs as much as you can during the free trial, but personally I recommend just one or two to get a sense of their theme and style, and maybe a crafter or gatherer, then buy the base game to continue on with the main story.

 The lower levels in this game aren’t terribly exciting combat-wise since you don’t have all your skills, and you may burn yourself out trying to level so many jobs when they are at their least engaging.
 I played the free trial for a week or two and knew I was interested enough to purchase the game after that.

 Is the Game Worth a Subscription?

 I think you know my answer, since I probably wouldn’t be writing all this if I didn’t enjoy the game, but I will state it here anyway in no uncertain terms.
 This is a great game with hundreds of hours of content to play through.
 I’ve been playing for over a year and there’s still plenty of content I haven’t really explored.
 A FFXIV subscription to me is totally worth it.